How to mask dynamic user cursors and tooltips in map tests

 - Stabilization Phase: Wait for all network tile requests to complete, suppress CSS animations, and inject masking rules.

-- Capture Phase: Execute a micro-delay (typically 100–200ms) to allow the compositor to settle, then trigger the screenshot.
+- Capture Phase: Execute a micro-delay (typically 100–200 ms) to allow the compositor to settle, then trigger the screenshot.

 Reference the official Playwright API documentation for style injection to ensure cross-browser compatibility and proper cleanup between test iterations.